janek26/kernel-7579-plugins/actions/recovery/README.md

 The Recovery Action allows both owners and guardians to initiate an "escape" process that, after a security period, enables them to replace a validator.
 This provides a balance between security and recoverability, ensuring that users can regain access to their accounts in case of key loss while maintaining protection against unauthorized access.

-By default, the security period is set to 7 days, but it can be customized by the user.
+By default, the security period is set to 7 days, but it can be customized by the user with a minimum of 10 minutes.
 This timelock provides a window during which the escape can be cancelled or overridden, adding an additional layer of security.
+Additionally, a 12-hour cooldown period between escape attempts prevents spam attacks.

 The system is asymmetric in favor of the owner, who can override an escape triggered by a guardian, but not vice versa.
 This design choice reflects the assumption that the owner is the primary controller of the account.